 Bambu gives an example of employee advocacy’s effectiveness.
-Suppose a company chose to rely on its own Facebook page for social media coverage.
-In this example, the sample company had 100 employees, and 2,000 Facebook fans.
+Suppose a company chooses to rely on its own Facebook page for social media coverage.
+In this example, the sample company had 100 employees and 2,000 Facebook fans.
 Therefore, the maximum reach the company could expect from a social media post would be 2,000.

 Now suppose that each of their employees averages 338 Facebook friends.
 If every employee shared a post for their employer, the combined reach would be 33,800 (less any duplicates – where different employees have the same friends online) – much higher than the company could achieve by itself.
 Bambu’s calculations show that the company’s page would need to have 1 million followers to generate the same reach.
 And these figures were calculated before Facebook’s recent changes which have further worsened their organic reach.

 Businesses don’t have to start their employee advocacy activities from scratch, however.
 There are numerous employee advocacy programs they can use to help them achieve their goals.
-Here are a some we believe worth considering.
+Here are some we believe are worth considering.